-This handbook will assist students and parents in understanding the goals and structure of the university's program of liberal education, which is required for all undergraduates.
-Students should use the handbook in consultation with their advisors as they plan their academic programs.
+This guide will assist students, advisors and faculty in understanding the goals, structure and requirements of the Curriculum for Liberal Education (CLE) at Virginia Tech, a vital component of our undergraduate program, required for all undergraduates.
+Students should use this guide in consultation with their advisors as they plan their academic programs.
 Students should always consult with their advisors before registering for classes each term.